 - The evidence of entitlement required is the name of the person claiming the statutory parental bereavement pay, the date of the child’s death and a declaration that the employee is a bereaved parent within the meaning of the legislation.
 This must be provided in writing and at the same time as the notice in the paragraph above.

-There is currently no legal obligation to provide paid time off for grieving parents, although many employers do so.
+Up until April 2020, there was no legal obligation to provide paid time off for grieving parents, although many employers did, and continue, to do so.
 The Employment Rights Act does give employees a Day 1 right to take a ‘reasonable’ amount of unpaid time off work to deal with an emergency involving a dependant, which could include making arrangements following the death of a dependant.
-ACAS publishes a good practice guide to bereavement at work.

 As with other types of family leave which are paid at the statutory rate, it may be that take up of the new right is low given that there is a financial disincentive to take the leave for many families.
 Some employers may of course choose to offer enhanced pay in line with their compassionate leave policy, particularly given the infrequent and traumatic circumstances in which this leave and pay will operate.
 In practice, employers may already be allowing employees to take paid leave on the death of a child by exercising discretion under their compassionate leave policy.